hyptocrypto/mediaLan/readme.md

 - **Media server:** Jellyfin
 - **Requests:** Jellyseerr

-All services are configured to avoid the pitfalls we hit (TUN device, PF port not applied, path mappings, “Forbidden” API calls, etc.).
+All services are configured to avoid the pitfalls I ran into (TUN device, PF port not applied, path mappings, “Forbidden” API calls, etc.).

 ---